 Work with your veterinarian who will advise you on how often to use ear mite medication so that you don't over use it.

 Product solutions and liquids can kill ear mites only when the medication reaches the ear mite.
-Help the products work effectively by removing the discharge and debris that ear mites hide in.
-Your veterinary technician may enjoy teaching you how to do this.
+To help the products work effectively you will need to remove the discharge and debris in your pet's ears.
 Removal is best done using a cotton swab with a rolling lifting motion.
 Discard the cotton swabs as soon as they pick up some debris so the material doesn't fall off the swab and back into the ear.
 Plan on using at least a dozen swabs.
 Take care not to pack the discharge deeper into the canal.

 Ear mites can return and you may need to treat your pet more than once.
 Similar to fleas, ear mites lay eggs that have an extremely tough exterior, which makes it difficult to kill ear mites in one treatment.
 Eggs can be removed from your pet's ears or flushed out, however, most products used to treat ear mites won't kill ear mite eggs.
 Ear mite medications and products will generally only kill mites that have hatched.
 That's why most ear mite medications and products are used once, and repeated in 7 days—to give the eggs a chance to hatch out and be vulnerable to the medication.
 If you wait too long between treatments, though, there will be enough time for the hatched ear mite to lay more eggs.
 If the second medication dose is skipped, ear mites will appear to return—in truth, they never left because the eggs were not killed.

 Your pet may also be reinfected and need to be retreated if he or she comes in contact with other pets that have ear mites.